thomas-bso/docker-vault/README.md

 Run it with docker-compose up -d

 First commit.
-To be improved.
+Use it only on testing purpose.